- Home

 You can also get free prescriptions if you or your partner are named on, or are entitled to, an NHS tax credit exemption certificate or a valid HC2 certificate (full help with health costs).

-If you don’t fall into one of these groups, then you’ll have to pay £9.65 for each prescription you have (rising to £9.90 on 1 May).
+If you don’t fall into one of these groups, then you’ll have to pay £9.90 for each prescription you have.
+The cost of prescriptions last increased in May 2024, and the government has yet to announce whether there will be a price increase in 2025.

 Get expert mortgage advice*